VAT in the Digital Age: E-invoicing and Real-time reporting (part 2)

 Electronic invoicing has an important role to play in the European Commission's proposals on VAT in the Digital Age.
 In this blog, we discuss the current state of e-invoicing, the changes in the coming years, and the need to record and report transactions in a different way than you are used to now.

-Electronic invoicing
+Electronic billing

 E-invoicing is the fully electronic exchange of invoice data with suppliers or customers.
 Whereas paper invoices contain printed or written data, e-invoice information is sent as an electronic 'package', with 1s and 0s (code).
-One of the major advantages of an e-invoice is that the data is always 100% recognized, and no mistakes can be made when (manually) copying the information from the invoice, or that an invoice is unreadable if something goes wrong with scanning.
+One of the big advantages of an e-invoice is that the data is always 100% recognized, and no mistakes can be made when (manually) copying the information from the invoice, or that an invoice is unreadable if something goes wrong with scanning.

 There is a difference between electronic invoicing (e-invoicing) and digital invoicing (d-invoicing).
 D-invoicing involves a digitized invoice.
-This can be, for example, a PDF file, or a scan or photo of a paper invoice.
+This can be a pdf file, for example, or a scan or photo of a paper invoice.
 In the proposals of the European Commission there is no room (anymore) for a digital invoice.
 Only a real electronic invoice is still allowed.

 What is required to invoice electronically?